12 Powerhouses for Unity game development in 2023

 Summary

-The Dell XPS 17 9720 is a powerhouse laptop with an excellent 4K display and high-quality case.
-It offers Thunderbolt 4 and PCIe 4.0 for fast connectivity, and its system performance is top-notch.
-However, it falls short in graphics performance compared to its predecessor, and the cooling system could be improved.
+The Dell XPS 17 9720 is a top choice for game development with its excellent 4K display, high-quality case, and Thunderbolt 4 & PCIe 4.0 support.
+However, it falls short in terms of graphics performance compared to its predecessor, and the cooling system could be improved.

 Reviews